wingedeel/AK-tfl-d3-react/README.md

 #### Data
-This app is powered by data from the TfL Unified API: (https://api.tfl.gov.uk/)
+This React app is powered by data from the TfL Unified API: (https://api.tfl.gov.uk/)

 #### Visualisation
 Uses D3.js for the Bubble Chart visualisation